Quasi-invariant Gaussian measures for the two-dimensional defocusing cubic nonlinear wave equation: Introduction

 \subsection{General context}

 In probability theory, the transport properties of Gaussian measures under linear and nonlinear transformations have attracted wide attention since the seminal work of Cameron-Martin \cite{CM}.
-In the context of transformations defined as the translation by a fixed vector, Cameron-Martin provided a complete answer to this question in \cite{CM}.
+In the special case of linear transformations given by the translation by a fixed (deterministic) vector, Cameron-Martin provided a complete answer to this question in \cite{CM}.
 This result then formed the basis of the infinite dimensional analysis, the so-called Malliavin calculus.
 In \cite{RA}, Ramer further studied the transport property of Gaussian measures under a general nonlinear transformation on an abstract Wiener space and gave a criterion, guaranteeing that Gaussian measures are {\it quasi-invariant} under general transformations which are (essentially speaking) Hilbert-Schmidt perturbations of the identity.
 Here, by quasi-invariance, we mean that a measure $\mu$ on a measure space $(X, \mu)$ and the pushforward $T_*\mu$ of $\mu$ under a measurable transformation $T:X\to X$, defined by $T_*\mu = \mu\circ T^{-1}$, are equivalent, namely~mutually absolutely continuous with respect to each other.

 The quasi-invariance result by Ramer is of course more general than Cameron-Martin's result because it applies to general nonlinear transformations and it is certainly the best result one can expect in the context of general nonlinear transformations.
-It was then asked in the works by Cruzeiro \cite{Cru1,Cru2} whether, in the context of the maps given by the flows of vector fields, one can prove quasi-invariance of Gaussian measures by exploiting the particular properties of the vector field and therefore going beyond Ramer's analysis.
-In \cite{Cru1,Cru2}, Cruzeiro established an abstract criterion, guaranteeing quasi-invariance of Gaussian measures under the flow generated by vector fields.
+In~\cite{Cru1,Cru2}, Cruzeiro studied flows generated by vector fields on abstract Wiener spaces and established an abstract criterion, guaranteeing quasi-invariance of Gaussian measures under such flows.
 We point out that the verification of such a criterion was not carried out for concrete examples in \cite{Cru1,Cru2}.
+Lastly, let us mention a generalization of Cruzeiro's work by Peters \cite{P1,P2}.
+In particular, by exploiting the symplectic structure of the vector field, he also showed that the Gaussian measure on\footnote{More precisely, Peters considered the Gaussian measure $d \mu = Z^{-1} \exp (-\frac{1}{2} \| (u, v) \|_{H^\frac{1}{2}\times H^{-\frac{1}{2}}}^2) du dv$ on $H^\s(\T)\times H^{\s-1}(\T)$, $\s <0$, for which $H^\frac{1}{2} (\T)\times H^{-\frac{1}{2}}(\T)$ is the Cameron-Martin space.
+See \eqref{gauss0} below.
+Note that the regularity $\frac{1}{2}$ plays an important role in \cite{P2} since $H^\frac{1}{2} (\T)\times H^{-\frac{1}{2}}(\T)$ is the symplectic space for the Klein-Gordon equations, including the sine-Gordon equation. } $ H^\frac{1}{2} (\T)\times H^{-\frac{1}{2}}(\T)$ is quasi-invariant under the flow of the Wick ordered sine-Gordon equation on the circle.